KrystianRusin/todo-list/README.md

-# willDo: A Todo List app
+# WillDo: A Todo List app

 Features:
   - Save todos to localstorage